 The pilot is ultimately responsible for the UAS operation, and their authority is absolute.

 If the mission is accepted, the following will take place:

-- The pilot will announce when Air Operations is on scene. - The pilot will make an on-scene assessment of the conditions and determine if the

-UAS can fulfill the requested goals of the mission.

-- The IC will contact AHQ and request a secondary radio channel to be used for flight team communications when needed. - Normal pre-flight operations will be initiated including the filing of a NOTAM when required.
+- The pilot will announce when Air Operations is on scene. - Sky Harbor Airport Duty Manager's Office (ADM) is to be contacted and made aware of any UAS mission/incident that requires an FAA Special Governmental Interest (SGI) approval within the Sky Harbor Class B airspace, any mission/incident in close proximity to or that might affect Sky Harbor Airport Operations.
+This notification should be made as early as possible as well as a notification once the UAS mission/incident has concluded.
+Sky Harbor ADM phone number is?
+602-273-3388. - The pilot will make an on-scene assessment of the conditions and determine if the UAS can fulfill the requested goals of the mission. - The IC will contact AHQ and request a secondary radio channel to be used for flight team communications when needed. - Normal pre-flight operations will be initiated including the filing of a NOTAM when required.

-No member of PFD (or any other entity), regardless of rank, may order a pilot to:
+No member of the Communications Office (or any other entity), may order a pilot to: